Fantastic Things to Do in Sifnos, Greece

 Agios Andreas archaeological site.

-Over here, archaeologists unearthed an ancient Mycenaean settlement where you can still admire the old citadel on the top of the hill, and is considered one of the best examples of Mycenaean fortifications in Greece.
+Over here, archaeologists unearthed an ancient Mycenaean settlement where you can still admire the old citadel on the top of the hill, and it is considered one of the best examples of Mycenaean fortifications in Greece.

 Discover the Old Settlement of Faros